anishchada/Portfolio/Readme.txt

 This is my very first webpage.
 It is a portfolio page that contains my education, background, interests, as well as projects that I have been working on.
+I plan on adding Java applets, as well as my CS projects and other work that I plan on doing in the near future.